LevensteinLab/pRNN/docs/dataloader.rst

     from prnn.utils.agent import RandomActionAgent, RandomHDAgent
     from prnn.utils.predictiveNet import PredictiveNet

-We also import ``generate_trajectories`` just to demonstrate how we can make a new dataset.
-Notably, ``create_dataloader`` will call this automatically.
+We import ``generate_trajectories``.
+This will collecting sequences of observations and actions made by the agent traversing the environment.
+The dataset is stored with the environment object, so it can be conveniently used alongisde it during training.
+The ``create_dataloader`` function allows us to specify a folder with an existing dataset or generate one from scratch.
+If a path is specified, it checks the folder for the dataset and whether it has enough trajectories with long enough sequences.
+If one doesn't exist, it calls ``generate_trajectories`` and saves it.
+They can be used any time you use the same environment/agent combination, as long as you specify the same data path.

 First, we need to instantiate an environment and agent (with corresponding action policy).

 .. code-block:: python